-SC408 - Space Division Multiplexing in Optical Fibers
+SC408 - Space Division Multiplexing for Optical Communication Systems and Networks

 Short Course Level: Advanced Beginner

 The transmission capacity required by modern fiber-optic communication systems often significantly exceeds the capacity of a single fiber, therefore requiring new cost effective fibers and components to support massive parallel optical paths (space-division multiplexing).

 Additionally, traditional wavelength-division multiplexing (WDM) based network architectures scale poorly for large numbers of spatial paths and new scalable and cost effective network architectures are required.